Working life

 Employment trends

-Despite the tech sector’s stability over the past, it is not immune to downturns.
+Despite the tech sector’s stability in the past, it is not immune to downturns.
 As the Covid tech boom wore off, hiring freezes were put into place.
-Over 2023, the sector was hit by a significant number of high-profile layoffs.
-Companies such as Intel, Stripe, Microsoft, Salesforce Google, Spotify, IBM and Amazon have laid off significant numbers of their employees globally.
+Over 2023 and 2024 the sector was hit by a significant number of high-profile layoffs.
+Companies such as Intel, Stripe, Microsoft, Salesforce, Google, Spotify, IBM and Amazon have laid off significant numbers of their employees globally.
 However, many of these organisations still have a higher headcount than they had pre-Covid.
 It appears this is more of a hiccup than a long-term decline.
-The overall view is that this is a correction of Covid-related over hiring.
+The overall view is that this is a correction of Covid-related over-hiring.

 Growth roles in technology